APM-Research-Lab/color-of-coronavirus/Methods_Overview.md

 **Methods are listed here in the order they are calculated in Notebook_1 and Notebook_2.**

+## Notebook 1

+**Metrics over time since the start of the COVID-19 pandemic** (Charts 1, 2, 4 and 5)

 ### CHART 1

-**Monthly death count time series for US combined, by race/ethnicity group**
+**Monthly deaths count time series for US combined, by race/ethnicity group**

 Data downloaded: